anyamiletic/rn_navigation/README.md

 ### Header and Tab design

-We have implemented all our stacks, now we want to take care of a few common requirements.
+We have implemented all our stacks, now we want to implement a few common requirements.
 Firstly, let's add icons to our tabs.
 For this project we will use the `react-native-vector-icons` package to access FontAwesome icons.
 The full installation guide can be found at https://www.npmjs.com/package/react-native-vector-icons.
 Once the installation process is complete, we can edit our `BottomTabNavigator.js` as follows:

 ```javascript
 import * as React from 'react'